JJJ/wp-snack-menu/readme.txt

 = Does this create new database tables? =

-No. It creates a new `wp_termmeta` database table for each site it's activated on.
+No. There are no new database tables with this plugin.

 = Does this modify existing database tables? =